Our camping toilets at a glance

 Why is a portable camping toilet worth it?

-Packing a camping toilet for camping and tenting might not be the first thing that comes to mind, but it offers numerous advantages.
+Packing a camping toilet for camping, tenting and possible toilet emergencies might not be the first thing that comes to mind, but it offers numerous advantages.

 When camping at a site, there are often sanitary facilities available, but their condition can be uncertain.
 Having your own camping toilet ensures better hygiene and reduces the risk of coming into contact with germs from other campers.